Unit 6 - Notes

 Unit 6: Inter-Process Communication (IPC)

-Inter-Process Communication (IPC) refers to the mechanisms provided by an operating system that allow processes to manage shared data.
-Typically, applications can be either independent or cooperating.
+Inter-Process Communication (IPC) refers to the mechanisms provided by an operating system to allow processes to manage shared data.
+Since processes typically operate in isolated memory spaces for security and stability, IPC is essential for coordination, data exchange, and synchronization.

-- Unidirectional: Data flows in one direction only (Half-duplex).
+- Unidirectional: Data flows in one direction only.
 If two-way communication is needed, two pipes must be established.

-- Ancestry Requirement: Anonymous pipes can only be used between processes that have a common ancestor (e.g., Parent and Child).
+- Lineage Requirement: Pipes can only be used between processes that have a common ancestor (e.g., a parent and a child created via

 System Calls and Implementation